 Lastly, the best part about cloud storage is strong security.
 Cloud storage has additional layers of security for these services.
 There are many people with important/private data stored on the cloud, these services make sure there is tight security.
 They make sure your files can not and do not get accessed by someone without proper verification.

-Let us learn about some important terms before diving into the security tools.
+Let us learn about some importance terms before diving into the security tools

 The most commonly thrown words when it comes to Cloud Security are, CASB, CSPM, and SIEM.
 Might sound gibberish to some, but these play an extremely vital role when it comes to protecting your cloud workspace.
 Let us see how exactly these security protocols are established.